Data Dive to Study Homelessness

 We are partnering with DataKind to describe LA's homeless population over time

-This July, the Economic Roundtable is partnering with the non-profit data-for-good organization DataKind to build knowledge around long-term dynamics of the homeless population in Los Angeles.
-Together, we are holding a simultaneous DataDive in Los Angeles and the Bay Area on the weekend of July 21-22, 2018.
-(The Los Angeles event will either be held at USC or UCLA, pending final confirmation.)
+The Economic Roundtable partnered with the non-profit data-for-good organization DataKind to hold a simultaneous DataDive with 26 volunteer data scientists in Los Angeles and 15 in San Francisco on the weekend of July 21-22, 2018.
+The Los Angeles event was held at USC and the San Francisco event at SF State.

-At the DataDive, volunteer data scientists, DataKind Data Ambassadors, and we at the Economic Roundtable will be collaborating to answer the question: “Who experiences homelessness in Los Angeles over the course of a year?”
+At the DataDive, volunteer data scientists, DataKind Data Ambassadors, and we at the Economic Roundtable collaborated to answer the question: “Who experiences homelessness in Los Angeles over the course of a year?”

 This is an unanswered question.
 The answer is important for understanding the total scope of homelessness and for identifying possibilities for helping homeless individuals earlier rather than later.